William Charles Williams: Biography

 Williams was born at Stanton Lacy near Ludlow in Shropshire, England, son of William and his wife Elizabeth Williams.
 He was raised in Chepstow, Monmouthshire, Wales, to which his parents moved when he was aged seven or eight years.

 After employment as a gardener and labourer he joined the Royal Navy Boys Service in Portsmouth in 1895 and was promoted to Boy first class in 1896, Seaman in 1898 and Able Seaman in 1901.
 He was commended for his bravery when serving aboard HMS Terrible in the Naval Brigade off South Africa during the Second Boer War and in China during the Boxer Rising.

-He left the regular service in 1910, joining the Royal Naval Reserve and working in the police force and in a steel works in Newport.
+He left the regular service in 1910, joining the Royal Fleet Reserve and working in the police force and in a steel works in Newport.
 He rejoined the Navy in 1914 on being mobilised at the start of the First World War.
 During his career, he served on eighteen different ships, some more than once.